opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 Key ideas:

-* Each resource index (for example, `.opendistro-anomaly-detectors`) is paired with a sharing index owned by Security.
+* Each resource index (for example, `.opendistro-anomaly-detectors`) is paired with a sharing index owned by the Security plugin.
-* Plugins consult the Resource Sharing SPI instead of doing their own access checks.
+* Plugins consult the Resource Sharing SPI instead of performing their own access checks.
-* OpenSearch Dashboards uses Security REST endpoints to share, list, and manage resources.
+* OpenSearch Dashboards uses Security plugin REST endpoints to share, list, and manage resources.

 The feature is introduced in the Security plugin as an experimental capability, behind the flag: